srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

 [^4]: I'll update the repository with some comparison benchmarks shortly after I publish this post.

-[^5]: The title of word salad was taken from [a notgull post](https://notgull.net/announcing-dozer/) I liked.
+[^5]: The title this post was taken from [notgull's dozer announcement](https://notgull.net/announcing-dozer/).
 Give it a read.